TanStack/router/docs/guide/ssr.md

 ## Rendering the Application on the Client

-On the client, things are much more simple.
+On the client, things are much simpler.

 - Create your router instance
 - Kick off the router hydration with `router.hydrate()`